Our practice uses high power microscopes to enhance the precision of patient care.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (dental crown, tooth veneer, or tooth filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Drs.
-Long or Murphy chooses carefully which and when radiographs are taken.
+Long, Murphy or Sok chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
-Long and Murphy utilize Digital Imaging Technologies within the office.
+Long, Murphy and Sok utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.